 Abstract: Temporal graphs are often observed as streams of timestamped interactions, where accurate prediction requires retaining and selectively using historical information nodes.
 Existing temporal graph models either (i) recompute representations from a sliding neighborhood/history at query time, or (ii) maintain a memory module but offer limited control and limited theory for what is retained over long horizons.
 We propose Graph State Networks (GSNs), a bucketed temporal-graph framework that maintains a persistent hidden state per node and updates it online using a content- and time-dependent selective state space update.
-Concretely, GSNs store node states in an explicit id-indexed state table and for each bucket, read the current state, update it with a time-aware Mamba-like mechanism, and commit the state back via an exponential moving average controlled by commit-rate $\alpha$.
-This commit mechanism provides an explicit "retention dial'' and enables a clean analysis of forgetting.
-We develop a capacity/recall theory for persistent node memory and show that, under an affine approximation of blank-bucket dynamics, the influence of a single past event decays geometrically at a rate governed by $\alpha$ and the induced linearized update.
-Empirically, GSNs are competitive on standard dynamic link prediction benchmarks.
-We validate the theory with controlled synthetic write--wait--read probes: measured influence is close to exponential in delay, and fitting short-delay dynamics predicts long horizon recall across commit rates.
+Concretely, GSNs store node states in an explicit id-indexed state table and for each bucket, read the current state, update it with a time-aware Mamba-like mechanism, and commit the state back via an exponential moving average controlled by a commit-rate.
+This commit mechanism provides an explicit "retention dial'' and enables a tractable analysis of forgetting.
+We develop a capacity/recall theory for persistent node memory and show that, under incremental-stability assumptions on blank-bucket dynamics, the influence of a single past event admits a geometric forgetting bound, with the effective decay governed by the contraction of the blank dynamics and the commit mechanism.
+Empirically, GSNs are competitive on standard dynamic link prediction benchmarks under Average Precision (AP), with the strongest gains appearing in several inductive settings, while AUC-ROC remains more mixed.
+We validate these ideas with controlled synthetic write-wait-read probes.
+Under shared later blank sequences and a small nonzero state-noise blank update, the measured write-vs-zero-write relative influence exhibits near-exponential decay over the main operating regime.
+Our simulation studies verify this overall trend, including the nonzero floor at larger commit rates.
+We provide an extended implementation of GSNs.

 Assigned Action Editor: ~Nicolas_THOME2